-Large to medium breeds, such as Laborers, Golden Retrievers, and Border collies are good choices for companion dogs, while smaller breeds like Australian Shepherds or Poodles might be hit or miss.
+Large to medium breeds, such as Labradors, Golden Retrievers, and Border collies, are good choices for companion dogs, while smaller breeds like Australian Shepherds or Poodles might be hit or miss.

 But, a German Shepherd, above all else, is meant to be outdoors, running around and playing fetch.
 So, if you’re very much the type of person who loves to run, you should consider getting a German Shepherd.

 Or, if you’re looking for a friend for your doggy, then a German Shepherd will be a good choice so long as you keep in mind the dog’s needs, line, personality, and general temperament.
 Proper training might be in order, but that’s the case for most dog breeds to begin with.